If you are eligible for social housing, your application is placed on the housing register—a record of approved applicants waiting for social housing.

 We can’t predict when we may offer you social housing.
-Offers of housing are affected by the number of:
+Offers of housing are affected by:

-- properties that become available (due to people moving out)
+- the number of properties that become available (due to people moving out)

-- people who have the same housing need in the same area as you, but were approved before you and are a good match to the available property.
+- the number of people who have the same housing need in the same area as you, but were approved before you and are a good match to the available property.

 Staying in contact

-While you’re on the housing register, we send you letters regularly or may call you to ensure you’re still eligible for social housing and update your information.
+While you’re on the housing register, we send you letters or call you to check that you’re still eligible for social housing and update your information.

-If you don’t answer these letters within the set time frame or respond to our phone calls, we remove your application from the housing register.
+If you don’t answer these letters within the timeframe we give you or respond to our phone calls, we will remove your application from the housing register.

 Changing the areas you want to live

 You can only change the areas you want to live in before you’re offered housing.
-If you’ve shown a need to live in a specific area, talk to your nearest Housing Service Centre about why you want to make.
+Talk to your nearest Housing Service Centre about the changes you want to make.
 The Housing Service Centre can help you choose areas that are suitable to meet your needs.